Clastify logo

 Medium

-Identify the region of the embryo where gene X expression is highest.
+State the region of the embryo in which gene A is most strongly expressed.

 SL • Paper 1B